SHIWANK72/Innovation-EV-Regenerative-Braking/README.md

 This repository documents an innovative academic project: a prototype of a **regenerative braking system** for Electric Vehicles (EVs).
 The core innovation is the development of an intelligent control system that efficiently recovers kinetic energy typically lost during braking.

 ## Project Vision
-The primary goal was to extend the effective range of an EV by capturing braking energy, converting it to electricity, and storing it back in the battery. [cite_start]This project serves as a proof-of-concept for applying smart electronics to improve energy efficiency. [cite: 49]
+The primary goal was to extend the effective range of an EV by capturing braking energy, converting it to electricity, and storing it back in the battery.
+This project serves as a proof-of-concept for applying smart electronics to improve energy efficiency.

 ## System Architecture
 The system is comprised of both hardware and software components: